akshitaHere/URL-Shortener-Service/README.md

 # Set Up the Environment

 To set up the environment to run the Flask application, follow these steps:
 1. Ensure you have Python installed on your machine.
-You can download it from the Python website (https://www.python.org/downloads/).
+It can be downloaded from the Python website (https://www.python.org/downloads/).

 2. Install Flask and the required dependencies: <br>

     ``` pip install Flask flask_sqlalchemy ```

-3. Clone your GitHub repository to your local machine: <br>
+3. Clone the GitHub repository to your local machine: <br>

     ``` git clone https://github.com/yourusername/repo-name.git ``` <br>